serjrd/fwhp/README.md

 You will need a node.js and npm packed manager to install it:

 ```
-npm install -g fwhp
+sudo npm install -g fwhp
-fwhp-init
+sudo fwhp-init-config
 ```
+Running `fwhp-init-config` is optional.
+It will:
+- install the sample config file
+- install sample script files
-`fwhp-init` will install default config file and sample scripts and optionally generate you a self-signed SSL certificate
+- optionally generate you a self-signed SSL certificate (needed for running HTTPS server)

 If you don't have node.js installed on your system, here's how to do it (Ubuntu/Debian)
 ```